AdamLiechty/beads/README.md

 2. Open your browser and navigate to the URL shown in the terminal (usually `http://localhost:5173`)

-3. Click "Start Camera" to begin detection

-## How to Use

-### Live Camera Detection
-1. **Start Camera**: Click the green "Start Camera" button to activate your device's camera
-2. **Point at Beads**: Hold your camera steady and point it at a string or bracelet of beads
-3. **View Results**: The detected beads will appear in order with:
+3. Start playing by detecting beads and then controlling the kangaroo rat!

+## 🎮 Game Controls

+- **Direction Pad**: Shows the current movement direction
-   - Numbered bead sequence (1, 2, 3, etc.)
+- **Bead Sequence**: Visual representation of the current bead sequence
-   - Circular color swatches
-   - Hexadecimal values (e.g., #FF5733)
-   - RGB values (e.g., RGB(255, 87, 51))
-   - Summary showing total beads and color sequence
-4. **Stop Camera**: Click the red "Stop Camera" button when finished
+- **Reset Map**: Start over with a clean grid
+- **Reset Everything**: Clear all game state and start fresh

-### Test Mode with Static Images
+## 🧪 Test Mode

 You can test the bead detection with static images without needing camera access:

 1. **Add Test Images**: Place your test images in the `public/` directory
 2. **Use Query Parameter**: Add `?test=yourimage.jpg` to the URL
    - Example: `http://localhost:5173?test=testbeads.jpg`
-3. **Start Detection**: Click "Start Detection" to analyze the image
+3. **Start Detection**: The system automatically analyzes the image
-4. **View Results**: Beads will be detected and displayed in order as with live camera
+4. **View Results**: Beads will be detected and displayed in order

 **Available Test Images:**
 - `testbeads.jpg` - Sample beads image for testing

-## Technical Details
+## 🔧 Technical Details

 ### Bead Detection Algorithm

-The app uses advanced computer vision techniques:
+The game uses advanced computer vision techniques:

 1. **Image Preprocessing**: Converts image to binary mask using brightness thresholds
 2. **Connected Component Analysis**: Finds connected regions of similar pixels
 3. **Circularity Detection**: Analyzes shape properties to identify circular beads
 4. **Color Extraction**: Determines dominant color for each detected bead
-5. **Position Sorting**: Orders beads by their spatial position (left-to-right, top-to-bottom)
+5. **Position Sorting**: Orders beads by their spatial position
 6. **Duplicate Removal**: Eliminates overlapping or duplicate detections

 ### Detection Parameters